4 Gipps St, Karori, Wellington

 Opens: 7.30am; closes 4pm, except Sat 3pm; closed Sun

 Muesli $9.50, porridge $9.50; Supreme coffee, t-leaf-T tea

-Gipps St Deli is a suburban deli and café in a very affluent part of Karori.
-It is very much in a side street away from the main thoroughfares of Karori, so you really have to know it’s there if you don’t live nearby.
+Gipps St Deli is a suburban deli and café in an affluent part of Karori.
+It is very much in a side street away from the main thoroughfares of Karori, so you have to know it’s there if you don’t live nearby.
 There is a Saturday brunch menu on its website, and Saturday is when I visited.
 I don’t know what happens other days.
-Maybe its just counter food then.
+Maybe it’s just counter food then.
 You can order takeaway meals though, but we are not talking about fish and chips and pizza.
 More like boeuf bourguignon, ratatouille with rice and smoked fish pie.
-Classy fare, yet not expensive.
+Classy fare, yet not actually expensive.